 The existing homeowner is typically distressed and eager to sell for less than what is owed on their mortgages.
-They are “underwater” and either can no longer afford their mortgage payments or are simply unwilling to continue to make them for various reasons.
+They are “underwater”, and either can no longer afford their mortgage payments or are unwilling to continue making them for various reasons.

 Most banks are fully aware of this problem, and it may be in their best interests to simply take a smaller loss on the property by selling it to a qualified buyer for a price that is lower than the loan balance owed to them (hence the term “short sale”).

 If you want to pursue one of these properties on Foreclosure.com, you'll typically see the contact information for the listing agent – who can walk you through the negotiation and purchase process.